Notices (updated 6 Jun 2020)

 11 May 2017

-The Association is very sorry to hear of the death of Jane Edyvean, our Registrar from 1971 to 1989 and sends condolences to her family.
+The Association is very sorry to hear of the death of Jeanne Edyvean, our Registrar from 1971 to 1989 and sends condolences to her family.

 Portable Sound System